Business Email Inquiries: To Whom It May Concern?

 Things like inconsistent formatting, punctuation, and capitalization.
 Then there are those links to weird URLs I’m supposed to trust.
 I’ve been at this for decades, and I believe I know which emails to pay attention to.
 TWIMC emails aren’t those.

 Because of that, when I see “To Whom It May Concern,” spammer or no spammer, I pretty much stop reading and hit the Junk button.
-Whether you are legit or not, I’m out of there.
+Whether you’re legitimate or not, I’m out.

 While I’m ranting, don’t forget the “Dear Sir” emails I get in my inbox regularly.
 By taking this lazy approach, these senders are doing me a favor.
-They let me quickly determine the serious inquiries to spend my time on from those who are just mass mailing everyone.
+They enable me to quickly identify serious inquiries to focus on, separating them from those who are simply mass mailing everyone or anyone.

 Time and Place for Automation

 I receive emails addressed directly to me that I know are automated.
-These emails are expected from websites and folks I follow with their recent posts.
+These emails are expected from websites and individuals I follow, featuring their recent posts.
 That’s pretty basic and efficient automation.
 They are sent by software to a list of verified recipients.

 Because the process is the same for spam, you want to do everything in your power not to appear in that crowd.
 THIMC is just one of the possible red flags.